-- Main content area - Page background in Main content
+- Main content area - Page background under Main content

-- Header - Header background color in Site header
+- Header - Header background color under Site header

-- Prefooter - Pre footer background in Prefooter
+- Prefooter - Pre footer background under Prefooter

 - Footer - Footer background under Footer

-Adjust the text style, size, and color with Page text and Heading tweaks in Main content.
+Adjust the text style, size, and color with Page text and Heading tweaks under Main content.

 The site header, sidebar navigations, and page banners have their own font and color options.

 Bedford index pages turn the content from multiple pages into stacked sections, so you can highlight different images and information in one location.
 Content sections are made from layout pages and are a good option for adding text, buttons, and other blocks.

 - Add page thumbnails to create banner images or videos, or to create a banner slideshow.